joergkrause/nyaf/README.md

 The important part here is the `n-link` attribute.
 Using this you can distinguish between navigation links for routing and any other anchor tag.
 You can also use a `<button>` element or any other.
 Internally it's just a `click`-event that's handled and that checks for the attribute, then.

 Please note the hash sign (#).
-It's required.
-No code or strategies here, write it by yourself and then enjoy the very small footprint of the outcome.
+It's mantdatory.
+There are no code or strategies here, write it by yourself and then enjoy the very small footprint of the outcome.

 > **Pro Tip!** Import the router definition and use additional fields to create a menu directly from router configuration.